Initial degenerations of Grassmannians: Preliminaries

-The lower faces of $\widetilde{\Delta}_{M,w}$ (i.e. those faces whose inner normal vector has positive last coordinate) project onto $\Delta_M$ forming a polyhedral complex $\Delta_{M,w}$ whose support is $\Delta_{M}$ (because adding a scalar multiple of $(1,\ldots,1)$ to $w$ does not change the subdivision of $\Delta_{M}$, this is well defined).
-When $M$ is the uniform matroid, the above procedure produces a subdivision of $\Delta^{d,n}$, which we denote by $\Delta_{w}$.
-Let $\Sigma_{\Laf}$ be the complete fan in $N_{\RR}$ where $w$ and $w'$ belong to the relative interior of the same cone if and only if $\Delta_w = \Delta_{w'}$.
-We say that a polyhedral subdivision of $\Delta_M$ is a \textit{matroid subdivision} if each polytope in the subdivision is a matroid polytope.
+where $v\in \RR^n$ and $\mathbf{v} = (v,1)$.
+The lower faces of $P_{w}$ project onto $P$, forming a polyhedral complex whose support is $P$.
+This is called the \textit{regular subdivision} of $P$ induced by $w$.
+The \textit{secondary fan} $\SF{P}$ of $P$ is the complete fan in $\RR^{k+1}$ where $w$ and $w'$ belong to the relative interior of the same cone if and only if they induce the same regular subdivision on $P$ \cite{GKZ}.
+The \textit{adjacency graph} of this subdivision is the graph with vertex $v_Q$ for each maximal cell $Q$ and an edge between $v_{Q}$ and $v_{Q'}$ whenever $Q$ and $Q'$ share a common facet.